Video Production Equipment and Software for Every Budget

 If your audience can’t hear you, it’s the end of the road.
 Subpar video can sometimes be forgivable, but subpar audio will make your audience click off your content really quickly.
-You’re going to need a microphone to make sure you aren’t picking up much ambient noise, and so your voice comes across nice and clear.
+You’ll need a microphone to ensure you aren’t picking up much ambient noise, so your voice comes across nice and clear.
 Definitely pick up a lavalier microphone.
 You can get one that plugs into your phone and clips onto your chest, which will do the job just fine!

 Our wired lavalier microphone recommendations:

 - Best: Rode smartLav+

 If you’re recording on your computer or laptop, you can also pick up a USB or Bluetooth microphone to step up your audio game.